JHU-PL-Lab/www-fpse/lecture/lists.md

 #### Reversing a list

 * Let us write a somewhat more interesting function, reversing a list.
-* Lists are immutable so it is going to create a completely new list, not change the original.
+* Since lists are immutable so it is going to create a completely new list.
 * This style of programming is called "Data structure corresponds to control flow" - the program needs to touch and reconstruct the whole data structure as it runs.

 ```ocaml